lornasw93/mentoring/angular/install-bootstrap.md

 npm i bootstrap
 ```

-Add the following line in the `angular.json` file above the default styling file.
+Check you have the following line in the `angular.json` file - if not add.
 ```
 "styles": [
     "node_modules/bootstrap/dist/css/bootstrap.min.css", //✨